kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 ### Initialize the Kin client

-Let's first create a few functions that will be helpful to connect to the Kin blockchain, manage accounts and send Kin.
+Let's first create a few functions that will be helpful to connect to the Kin Blockchain, manage accounts and send Kin.
 Below is a code snippet that will connect to the Playground environment.

-In your view controller, add this function.
+In your view controller, add this function:

 ```swift
 /**